 Let's discuss each of the Chapter 601 requirements in a bit more detail.
 Starting with the specification.
 The specification of the patent application should describe the invention so that a person skilled in the art to which it pertains can make and use the invention.
 What does that mean?
 It means that the description of the invention should be detailed enough so that a colleague of the inventor could make and use it.
 The specification should also describe the best method known by the inventor of carrying out the invention.

 Finally, the drawings.
 Drawings are usually necessary to disclose an invention.
 There are many rules about how to draw and label figures in the Manual for Patent Examining Procedure (MPEP).
-Many of them are stated these patent figures requirements.
-Because they are mostly incidental to the application, this article will not discuss the specifics.
+Many of them are state here.
+Because they are mostly incidental to the application, this blog will not discuss the specifics.